-Text: There is no required text book.
+Text: There is no required text book for this course.
 You may use any calculus book as reference.
-For instance, Calculus Early Transcendental by Stewart(solution) is a great reference book, any old edition is good.
+For instance, Calculus Early Transcendental by Stewart(solution) is a great reference book, any edition is good.
 A free open source textbook, Openstax is also another good option.
+I encourage you to use the online Guided Learning Calculus 2 (GLC2).

-Lecture Outline: You may print them off from Canvas by clicking on the Syllabus tab on the left side in Canvas, then scroll down to Course Resources to find a table of lectures and outlines, or go to the Canvas Homepage to find the link for printing all 37 lectures from 1 PDF file.
+Lecture Outline: You may print them off from Canvas by clicking on the Syllabus tab on the left side in Canvas, then scroll down to Course Resources to find a table of lectures and outlines.